AssureAI

 AI policy support, risk classification, acceptable-use guidance

-Training options from 90-minute awareness sessions to full-day practical workshops
+Training options from awareness briefings to multi-team readiness programmes

 AI Awareness Briefing